 A charming mountain town with a rich history, Truckee is known as a welcoming, family-oriented community that attracts adventurous people with a passion for the outdoors and the environment.

 Truckee’s quaint downtown is the heart and soul of this community, with unique restaurants and shops set in authentic historic buildings.

 Truckee is your basecamp to adventure.
 Centrally located within minutes of six world-class ski resorts; epic golf courses; lakes, reservoirs, streams for water sports or fishing; hike and biking trails; mountain bike park and pump track; action sports camps, and more!

 Whether you are here in pursuit of adventure, to partake in Truckee’s “foodie” scene, enjoy the multitude of special events that take place all year, or just relax and enjoy the blue skies and amazing smell of the pine trees, Truckee welcomes you.

 Hours: Open seven days a week 9am - 5:30pm

-Often referred to as the “gateway” to California’s outback, the Morongo Basin is conveniently situated just a short drive away from some of Southern California’s great outdoor destinations.
+Often referred to as the “gateway” to California’s outback, the Morongo Basin is conveniently situated just a short drive to some of Southern California’s great outdoor destinations.
 With the majestic Joshua Tree National Park on its southern border, the basin communities play host year-round to visitors and outdoor recreation enthusiasts from all over the world.
-The unique natural surroundings of the Joshua Tree National Park have made it a favourite destination for rock climbers, hikers, campers, photographers and natural enthusiasts The region’s California Welcome Center is found on Route 62 in Yucca Valley and offers information and resources for the California desert visitor.
-From Idyllwild to Joshua Tree and Twentynine Palms, from Palm Springs to Big Bear, the courteous Ambassadors at the Center will show you where to eat, where to stay and where to play while in the Basin and Southern California.
+The unique natural surroundings of the Joshua Tree National Park have made it a favourite destination for rock climbers, hikers, campers, photographers and natural enthusiasts!!
+The region’s California Welcome Centre is found on State Route 62 in Yucca Valley and offers information and resources for the California Desert Visitor.
+From Idyllwild to Joshua Tree and Twentynine Palms to Palm Springs and Big Bear, our courteous ambassadors will show you where to eat, stay, and play while you're in Southern California.